mdsufz/MuDoGeR/README.md

 * **2.c**: Refinement of the bins produced in binning or/and the bins of the selected Representative Metagenome-Assembled Genomes using **U-bin** (optional step).

-### Module 3: Recovery of Viral Metagenome-Assembled Genomes
+### Module 3: Recovery of Uncultivated Viral Genomes

 ![](https://github.com/mdsufz/MuDoGeR/blob/master/Module3.JPG)